sigstore/docs/content/en/contributing.md

 - Who’s your audience?
 They’re a wide mix of readers with different levels of know-how.
 Good, accessible website content tends to keep things simple and more entry level rather than diving straight in at the deep end.

 - Branded terms.
-Fulcio, Cosign and Rekor all get capitalized. sigstore doesn’t, and shouldn’t in any context.
-Making sure this stays consistent helps make them feel more established, more long-lasting.
+Sigstore, Cosign, Fulcio, Rekor, Gitsign, and Policy Controller all get capitalized.
+Making sure this stays consistent helps them feel more established and long-lasting.

 - Compare similar content before making new changes.
 This will help pick out things like syntax and grammar, which should help you know what conventions to follow and keep things consistent.